How did you become an expat?

 Travelling can inspire you in many ways, especially if you were moving and travelling since you were a kid.
-Started her expat life in a young age, Nahla El-Gizawy truly is a global nomad.
-And she uses it in a best possible way – by making art of it.
+Started her expat life at a young age, Nahla El-Gizawy truly is a global nomad.
+And she uses it in the best possible way – by making art of it.
 Founder of Analogie Jewelry, Nahla is looking for inspiration for her collections all around the world, in nature, under the sea or in a great diversity of world cultures.

 Being a global nomad, my personality, values and skills are of a quite diverse mix.
 I have been travelling my whole life between the East and the West, and that has helped me see the bigger picture and adapt to various situations in a quick manner.